pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 5. Click the vertical quantile lines on the box plot to switch the latency display between the P50, P90 and P99 quantile values.

-> The table column title will update to reflect the selected quantile.
+> The table column title will update to reflect the selected quantile and the `LATENCY` column will resort itself.

 > A high P50 latency value for the `front-end` service indicates that this is general performance degradation, rather than an issue with a specific request.

 ## Individual Service Health

-Once the service graph has identified a performance issue with an individual service in your cluster, you'll want to drill down into the stats for that particular service.
+Once we have identified a service we are interested in investigating further, we will want to drill down into its detailed performance information.

 Pixie's UI makes it easy to quickly navigate between Kubernetes resources.
 Clicking on any pod, node, service, or namespace name in the UI will open a script showing a high-level overview for that entity.